twitocode/Tantalum/content/Notes/Religion/Religion Exam Review.md

 ## Key Terms and Concepts

+# Absolution
-**Absolution:** The priest absolves the penitent from their sins.
+The priest absolves the penitent from their sins.

-**Aquinas and highest good + desire for good:** St. Thomas Aquinas insisted that ethics comes from the end inscribed in the nature of all creatures.
+# Aquinas and highest good + desire for good
+St. Thomas Aquinas insisted that ethics comes from the end inscribed in the nature of all creatures.
 A person’s core is the desire for the good, and God is considered the highest good.
 People live a good life by using their intelligence and capabilities, following natural law.

+# Aristotle + happiness:
-**Aristotle + happiness:** Not explicitly defined in the provided notes, but likely related to virtue ethics and the pursuit of eudaimonia (flourishing/happiness) through living a virtuous life.
+Not explicitly defined in the provided notes, but likely related to virtue ethics and the pursuit of eudaimonia (flourishing/happiness) through living a virtuous life.

+# Annulment:
-**Annulment:** Not explicitly defined in the provided notes.
+Not explicitly defined in the provided notes.

+# Autonomy
-**Autonomy:** Free self-direction; responsibility.
+Free self-direction; responsibility.

-**Cardinal virtues:**
+# Cardinal virtues:
 1. Prudence
 2. Justice
 3. Fortitude